 Typical unavailable codes would be:

-If an Activity Code assigned to a Category that has “UnAvailable” checked is used in the timecard entry for a technician, then eautomate and our reports will see the tech as unavailable for service calls for the duration of that activities start/end datetime.
+If an Activity Code assigned to a Category that has “UnAvailable” checked is used in the timecard entry for a technician, then eAuto and our reports will see the tech as unavailable for service calls for the duration of that activities start/end datetime.
 This means in eautomate that if a call comes in and the “due” time on the call falls inside of an unavailable timecard entry (or service hours entry) for the technician assigned to the equipment, then eautomate will try to assign that tech's “Backup” technician to the call.
 Also, our technician productivity report will not count those hours against his/her “productive hours”.

-**Please also see THIS LINK for an overview on Time Card Entries and Remote Tech Integration
+See THIS LINK for an overview on Time Card Entries and Remote Tech Integration

 See THIS LINK for using Timecard Entries